ahermangesh/Electric-pricing-cards/screenshots/README.md

 This directory contains preview images for the Electric Pricing Cards component.

 ## Files:
-- `demo.png` - Main demo screenshot showing all three pricing cards with electric border effect
-- `dark-theme.png` - Demo of pricing cards in dark theme
+- `dark-theme.png` - Demo of pricing cards in dark theme with electric border effect
-- `light-theme.png` - Demo of pricing cards in light theme
+- `light-theme.png` - Demo of pricing cards in light theme with electric border effect

 ## Adding Screenshots:
 1. Run the development server: `npm run dev`